How to use the Copilot

-You can click on the same button to toggle the option off/on afterwards.
+You can click on the same button to toggle the feature off/on afterwards.

-Note: Autosearch only works when your code is completely indexed, which may take several minutes if you are running Kite for the first time.
-Kite displays a status symbol while indexing, but this varies by editor.
-Refer to our editor integration guides to learn more about checking Kite's indexing status (e.g. Using the PyCharm & IntelliJ plugin, Using the VS Code plugin, etc.).
+Note: Documentation at your cursor only works when your code is completely indexed, which may take several minutes if you are running Kite for the first time.
+Kite displays a status symbol within your editor while indexing.
+Refer to our editor integration guides to learn more about checking Kite's indexing status.

 The Copilot shows several pieces of information about an expression.